Home Care Specialty Training For Nurse Aides FAQ

 11. How can I renew my listing on the registry?

-12. I am currently listed on another state's Home Care Aide Specialty Training Registry.
+12. I am currently listed on another state's Home Care Aide Registry.
 May I transfer my listing to North Carolina?

 13. I’m moving to another state.
 May I perform Home Care Aide duties in another state?